DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 #### When Do These Types of Games Feel Fun?

 I've found that these games feel the most fun when:
-- The player is able to *skillfully* avoid damage and defeat enemies
+- The player is able to *skillfully* avoid damage and defeat enemies.
+Risk-reward mechanics are a big part of this.
 - The enemies pose enough of a threat to the player that there is *significant risk of death* most of the time
 - Despite the difficulty, the player never feels like the game is *unfair*.